devenv integration

 cache TTL and command timeout, detached up

-(devenv-env-ignored-variables), and the dashboard’s log line count
+(devenv-up-detached), and the dashboard’s log line count

 (devenv-processes-log-lines).